 Two percent of the funds will be used for state administration.
 This includes using funds to pay for administration and peer reviewers of the subgrant applications.
-Peer reviewers will be used in the review of the proposals using a rubric based on the criteria for review in the Request for Proposal.
-No less than three peer reviewers will read each proposal.
-Each peer reviewers' score will then be averaged to determine the score of the grant.
-Each reviewer will fill out a conflict of interest and a confidentiality agreement before they will review the grant proposals.
-These administrative activities will be done in consultation with the Governor's Office and other state agencies responsible for administering youth development programs and adult learning activities.
-158
+These activities will be done in consultation with the Governor's Office and other state agencies responsible for administering youth development programs and adult learning activities.161